-Startup and early-stage companies need capital to fuel the fire of growth.
-Studies in 2012 suggested that Kansas City lacked the capital needed.
+Startup and early-stage companies need capital to fuel growth.
+Studies in 2012 suggest that Kansas City lacked that capital.
 Published in June 2015, We Create Capital 2015 provided a clearer picture of the funding landscape for emerging and growth businesses in the Kansas City region and an action plan to address the gaps.

 Since then, individuals and organizations across the Kansas City region have rallied to improve access to capital for area entrepreneurs.
-Those results are illustrated in We Create Capital 2017 (download the full 50+-page report at www.wecreatekc.com#capital) and captured through the KCSourceLink Entrepreneur Dashboard.
+Kansas City continues to work to improve the capital landscape for early-stage companies.

 Time frames are noted on each chart.

-KCSourceLink tracks capital investments in KC-area entrepreneurial firms to determine if we are making progress in terms of capital for early-stage companies.
+KCSourceLink tracks capital investments in KC-area entrepreneurial firms to determine if we are making progress with capital for early-stage companies.
 Data is pulled from a combination of public databases and private sources.
-We look at deals within a 100-mile radius of downtown Kansas City.
+We look at deals within a 100-mile radius of downtown Kansas City, Missouri.

 KCSourceLink tracks equity investments and grant funding to KC-area companies.
-We do this In order to determine whether our efforts to build the pool of capital available to early-stage companies actually yields results in terms of investments in entrepreneurial firms.
+We do this to determine if our efforts to build the pool of capital available to early-stage companies actually yields results in terms of investments in entrepreneurial firms.

 Tracking equity funding can be more of an art form than a science.
-Data for these charts was pulled from various public sources and private databases, such as CB Insights, Cap IQ and Pitchbook, as well as local media outlets and entrepreneur-reported figures.
-Numbers reported here are based on all known data as of December 31, 2017.
+Data for these charts was pulled from various public sources and private databases, such as CB Insights, Cap IQ and PitchBook, as well as local media outlets and entrepreneur-reported figures.
+Numbers reported here are based on all known data as of Dec.
+31, 2018.

 We’ve chosen to report investments by amount rather than stages (seed, Series A, etc.) because those stages are defined differently by different sources.
 Data includes companies within a 100-mile radius of Kansas City, Missouri, roughly the Kansas City, MO-KS Combined Statistical Area and includes companies either headquartered in or with a significant percentage of operations in the Kansas City region.

-KCSourceLink connects entrepreneurs and small business owners to a network of 250+ resources.
-Having access to the expertise of those business-building resources matters, especially when seeking funding
+KCSourceLink connects entrepreneurs and small business owners to a network of 240+ resources.
+Having access to the expertise of those business-building resources matters, especially when seeking funding.

-KC moves up in Peer City Ranking for Capital Investments
+KC Holds Steady in Peer City Ranking for Capital Investments

-Compared to other peer cities, Kansas City ranked 12 out of 15 in terms of total equity investments in 2017.
-That’s good news since we were dead last in 2016.
+Compared to other peer cities, Kansas City ranked 12 out of 15 for total equity investments again in 2018.

-Upper movement aside, the ranking suggests that Kansas City still has a long way to go in terms of increasing access to capital for early-stage companies.
+The ranking suggests Kansas City still has a long way to go to increase access to capital for early-stage companies.
 Many investments go unreported.

-(Note: this chart compares only investments captured by CBInsights; actual total investments in Kansas City are higher as investments are tracked from various public and private sources.)
+(Note: This chart compares only investments captured by CBInsights; actual total investments in Kansas City are higher because investments are tracked from various public and private sources.)